 How can you clean your area rug?
 Do you need to hire a cleaning service or it is something you can do yourself?

 Whether you hire a professional to clean your rug is up to you.
-Sometimes we can be busy that we may not even have time to do our laundry.
+Sometimes we can be busy that we may not even have time or our interior designer brain didn’t think about it when choosing the rug.

 But if you have time, you can clean your area rug yourself.
 And in this post, I am going to share with you some tips to help you out.